ssbc/dev.scuttlebutt.nz/docs/golang/README.md

 ## Contact

-go-ssb and the surrounding modules were built by @cryptix with support from @keks.
-To reach us either post to the #go-ssb channel on the ssb mainnet or mention us individually:
+go-ssb and the surrounding modules were built by `@cryptix` with support from `@keks`.
+[SSBC](https://github.com/ssbc) now stewards the codebase.
+To reach us either post to the `#go-ssb` channel on the ssb mainnet or mention us
+individually:

 * cryptix: `@p13zSAiOpguI9nsawkGijsnMfWmFd5rlUNpzekEE+vI=.ed25519`
 * keks: `@YXkE3TikkY4GFMX3lzXUllRkNTbj5E+604AkaO1xbz8=.ed25519`
+* decentral1se `@i8OXtTYaK0PrF002pd4vpXmrlg98As7ZMaHGKoXixdM=.ed25519`